cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 expressed in CDDL has increased, the need to modularize and re-use components is increasing.

-CDDL 1.0 has been designed with a crude form of composition:
+CDDL as documented in {{-cddl}} (_basic CDDL_) has been designed with a crude form of composition:
 Concatenating a number of CDDL snippets creates a valid CDDL data model unless there is a name collision (identical redefinition is allowed to facilitate this approach).
 With larger models, managing the name space to avoid collisions becomes more pressing.

-The knowledge which CDDL snippets need to be concatenated in order to obtain the desired data model lives entirely outside the CDDL snippets in CDDL 1.0.
+In CDDL's original composition model, the knowledge which CDDL snippets need to be concatenated in order to obtain the desired data model lives entirely outside the CDDL snippets.
-In CDDL 2.0, rules are packaged as modules and referenced from other modules, providing methods for control of namespace pollution.
+With the module structure defined in the present document, rules are packaged as modules and referenced from other modules, providing methods for control of namespace pollution.

 Further work may be expended on